cbrayanalytics/bash_course/Week 1 - Foundations & Core Concepts/Day 3 - User Input & Read Command.md

 echo "Hello, $name"
 ```

 When executed, the script pauses and waits for user input.
-After the user types and presses Enter, the input is stored in the variable[3].
+After the user types and presses Enter, the input is stored in the variable.

 ***
 ## Multiple Variables